TshepoShale/Intermediate-JavaScript-Notes/README.md

 * Set Up the App Registry:
 To render your app on the screen, you need to set up the app registry.
 This is typically done in your index.js file.
 You import your main component and register it using AppRegistry.registerComponent.
 Make sure the name you pass to AppRegistry.registerComponent matches your project's name.
+*  Run the App:
+Now, you can run your React Native app.
+Use the following commands to start your development server and launch your app on either an Android emulator or an iOS simulator:  npx react-native run-ios
+These commands will compile your app and display it on the emulator/simulator.

 ## Day 3: Building the Chat component
 Building a chat component for your website involves several important aspects to consider.
 Here's a list of things you should be aware of when building a chat component using JavaScript: